salmanzahidlatif/mizantrack/docs/workplan.md

 **As a** user **I want to** see my last 10 transactions and a 6-month income/expense chart on the dashboard **so that** I can spot spending trends at a glance.

 **Acceptance Criteria:**
-- [ ] "Recent Transactions" section shows last 10 transactions with date, description, amount, and account
+- [x] "Recent Transactions" section shows last 10 transactions with date, description, amount, and account
-- [ ] Each row navigates to the transaction in the full list (or opens edit drawer) on tap
+- [x] Each row navigates to the transaction in the full list (or opens edit drawer) on tap
-- [ ] 6-month bar chart (Recharts `BarChart`) shows income vs expense per month for the last 6 months
+- [x] 6-month bar chart (Recharts `BarChart`) shows income vs expense per month for the last 6 months
-- [ ] Chart legend labels "Income" and "Expense"; bars use distinct colors
+- [x] Chart legend labels "Income" and "Expense"; bars use distinct colors
-- [ ] Chart renders correctly with zero data months (empty bars, not missing)
+- [x] Chart renders correctly with zero data months (empty bars, not missing)
-- [ ] Chart is responsive (fills container width)
+- [x] Chart is responsive (fills container width)

 **Design Reference:** §5.6 Feature Modules (`RecentTransactions`, `TrendChart`), FR-DASH-003, FR-DASH-004
 **Technical Notes:** `useMonthlySummary(userId, 6)` hook: queries last 6 months of transactions, groups by month using `date-fns`, returns `[{ month, income, expense }]`.
 Recharts `ResponsiveContainer` for responsive sizing.
 **Dependencies:** US-015
 **Estimated Effort:** 1.5d
 **Priority:** Must Have

+**Status: ✅ COMPLETE (2026-05-26)**
+Files: `src/components/dashboard/RecentTransactions.tsx`, `src/components/charts/TrendBarChart.tsx`, `src/hooks/useMonthlySummary.ts`
+Commit: `640b218`

 ---